Definitions and Descriptions

 Bee Campus USA Certification/Membership

-Bee Campus USA is an initiative of the Xerces Society for Invertebrate Conservation, a nonprofit organization based in Portland, Ore.
+Bee Campus USA is an initiative of the Xerces Society for Invertebrate Conservation, a nonprofit organization based in Portland, Oregon.
 Its mission is to galvanize communities and campuses “to sustain pollinators by providing them with healthy habitats rich in a variety of native plants and free of pesticides.”

 Benchmark Institutions Benchmarking is a means of comparing the College's performance or standards, or both, with those of our peers.
 Our current list of benchmarks was selected in the 1987 Long Range Plan and has been used as benchmarks for faculty salary and library holdings.

 Berea Bridge Program Berea Bridge is a four-week program for approximately 60 incoming students.
 Participants engage in two academically rigorous courses introducing them to the academic skills, attitudes, and behaviors that will help them prepare for the Berea College experience.
 Students are also provided with an introduction to the College's Labor Program and participate in workshops and activities aimed at helping ease their transition to Berea.
 Students are notified about the Berea Bridge program by a letter in the information packet they receive from the Office of First-Year Initiatives after committing to the College.
 Interested students submit their names to a lottery by completing an online survey sent via email.
-Students are selected randomly but in numbers that mirror the overall demographic of Berea's population in terms of birth sex, race/ethnicity, and territory.
+Students are selected randomly but in numbers that mirror the overall demographic of Berea's population in terms of assigned birth sex, race/ethnicity, and territory.

 Berea Community School, Madison Southern High School, or Home-Schooled Student High school students who take no more than two courses per term at Berea College based upon the record of their academic work or the concurrence of the Registrar.